Fall Armyworm in Corn

 Treatments must be applied before larvae burrow deep into the whorl or enter ears of more mature plants.
 Insecticide applications by ground rig using at least 30 gallons per acre and high pressure will give the best results.
 In pretassel corn, direct spray directly over the whorl.

-There is some suppression of fall armyworm larvae with some types of Bt corn such as the YieldGard and to a lesser extent Knockout/NatureGard.
-Herculex does provide the best fall armyworm control among the different types of Bt corn.
+Bt corn with above ground stacked traits can provide control or high levels of suppression of fall armyworm.
 However, with later planting dates (after June 1) and high fall armyworm levels, all Bt corn hybrids will need to be monitored for fall armyworm activity and treated with an insecticide according to the above economic threshold.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.
 Of course, ALWAYS READ AND FOLLOW LABEL DIRECTIONS FOR SAFE USE OF ANY PESTICIDE!